Common Award Management Questions

 Your Grant or Contract Officer will submit the request to the sponsor for approval.

-You must complete the Project Manager Change form found on the Campus Controller's Office (CCO) webpages.
-Follow the instructions on the form for returning to CCO.
+You must complete the Project Manager Change Form found on the Campus Controller's Office (CCO) website.
+Follow the instructions on the form for returning the form to CCO.
 CCO will validate the new personnel and update PeopleSoft.
+Once PeopleSoft is updated, the change is forwarded to firstname.lastname@example.org to be updated in infoEd.

+You must complete the Reorg Request Form found on the Campus Controller's Office (CCO) website.
+Follow the instructions on the form for returning the form to CCO.
+CCO will update PeopleSoft.
 Once PeopleSoft is updated, the change is forwarded to email@example.com to be updated in infoEd.

-You must complete the Reorg Request form found on the Campus Controller's Office (CCO) webpages.
-Follow the instructions on the form for returning to CCO.
-CCO will enter in PeopleSoft.
-Once PeopleSoft is updated, the change is forwarded to firstname.lastname@example.org to be updated in infoEd.

-- The award sponsor and their terms and conditions; the terms and conditions may restrict rebudgeting without prior approval, and/or they may impose a dollar amount limitation on reallocations
+- The award sponsor and their terms and conditions.
+The terms and conditions may restrict re-budgeting without prior approval, and/or may impose a dollar amount limitation on reallocations.

 - The categories of expenses that you are trying to move to/from; for example, funding cannot be moved from participant support to another category without prior approval from the sponsor